Chuck Carroll is a reporter for News Radio 99.1, but more importantly he’s also an advocate for healthy living.

-In the years since the surgery, Chuck has changed virtually every aspect of his life and prides himself on maintaining a weight loss.
+In the years since the surgery, Chuck has changed virtually every aspect of his life and prides himself on keeping the weight off.

-He is driven to pay forward what he has learned and share his experience with others.
+He is driven to pay forward what he has learned and once shared his story on Capitol Hill.

 Apparently the nation’s capital is also the capital of soccer in America.

 A WWE star is cautions an injured wrestler not to return too soon and wind up like RGIII.